yaakovLowenstein/hx-requests/docs/guide/forms.rst

     - :code:`form_invalid` by default returns the :code:`GET_template`.
 The purpose of this is to show the error messages.
 Because :code:`is_valid` was called (:code:`is_valid` is called in the :code:`post` method), the form now contains the errors, which gives you asyncronous validation of the form.
     - The :code:`GET_template` (*form.html*) has access to the form as 'form' in the context
     - :code:`hx_object_name` is the name given to the object when it's passed into the context.
 Above in :code:`user_info.html` (the :code:`POST_template`), on :code:`POST` the user in that context is the object that was passed in to the :code:`hx_post` template tag (although now it was updated by the form).
 If :code:`hx_object_name` was not set, instead of referencing the object as 'user' in :code:`user_info.html`, it would be referenced as :code:`hx_object` (i.e. :code:`hx_object.username`)
-    - The object is saved as an attribute on the :code:`HXRequest` as :code:`hx_object`, so it can be referenced anywhere in the class as :code:`self.hx_object`
+    - The object is saved as an attribute on the :code:`HxRequest` as :code:`hx_object`, so it can be referenced anywhere in the class as :code:`self.hx_object`

 Setting Form Kwargs
 -------------------